 Qualified students are encouraged to participate as early as the sophomore year in the research conducted by department faculty in such areas as synthesis of bioactive molecules, development of intracellular probes, molecular modeling, biochemical parasitology, just to name a few.
 During the academic year students can pursue research (for credit) in the department as well as an affiliated research laboratory.
 Particularly well qualified students compete successfully for prestigious external fellowships from the Goldwater and Beckman Foundations, Pfizer Corporation, as well as the Dyson College Undergraduate Student-Faculty Research Initiative to support their research work in the department.
 Qualified students who complete a significant body of research work have the opportunity to prepare their research for presentation at a national or international conference.

 Below is a list of just a few available internships for graduates and undergraduates.

 - Research & Training Opportunities at the National Institutes of Health

 - Brookhaven National Laboratory Undergraduate Laboratory Internship

 - Cornell University Weill Medical College, Anesthesiology

-Our researchers carry out studies in a number of areas, providing a research-intensive learning environment by supporting the integration of research and chemistry/physics/environmental science courses into the undergraduate curriculum.
+Our researchers carry out studies in a number of areas, providing a research-intensive learning environment by supporting the integration of research with chemistry, physics, and biochemistry courses into the undergraduate curriculum.
 Several Department of Chemistry faculty members engage in scholarly research with undergraduate students.
 Many of the faculty have extramural funding and continually publish in peer reviewed scientific journals with undergraduate student authors.